 The Consumers' Counsel provides a customer perspective in utility-related cases at regulatory agencies and the courts.
-Most of our cases are at the Public Utilities Commission of Ohio (PUCO).
+Much of our work is at the Public Utilities Commission of Ohio (PUCO).
 Similar to a judge, the PUCO makes decisions about utility rates and services that affect Ohioans, based on evidence and the law.
-We provide evidence and consumer recommendations for the PUCO to consider along with the recommendations from the utilities and others.
+We provide balance in the process with our consumer recommendations for the PUCO to consider along with the recommendations from the utilities and others.
 The Consumers' Counsel provides residential utility consumers with a voice where they otherwise would have little or none.